Abstract-IDE/abstract-autocmds/README.md

 },
 ```

+Paste in visual mode without overwriting the yank register
-Enhances visual mode ('x') behavior so that pressing 'p' replaces the selected text with the content of the default register, effectively pasting the last deleted or yanked text.
+DEFAULT BEHAVIPR: in visual mode ('x'), pressing 'p' replaces the selected text with the content of the default register, effectively pasting the last deleted or yanked text.

 ```lua
 smart_visual_paste = true